-FIFA open to salary cap and transfer fee limit proposals
+Fifa open to salary cap and transfer fee limit proposals

-PARIS, France (AFP)— FIFA president Gianni Infantino called on Saturday for discussions over proposals to introduce salary and transfer fee caps to football in the wake of the coronavirus pandemic.
+PARIS, France (AFP) – Fifa President Gianni Infantino on Saturday called for discussions over proposals to introduce salary and transfer fee caps to football in the wake of the novel coronavirus pandemic.

 World football's governing body intends to finalise plans in the coming weeks for a financial relief package following the economic damage caused to the sport by the global health crisis.